 Wattles, Jeffrey.
 The Golden Rule.
 Oxford University Press, 1996.

 Weber, Max.
 Economy and society: an outline of interpretive sociology, Volume 2.
 University of California Press, 1978.
-Extracts were available in May 2014 at Google books: http://books.google.co.uk/books/about/Economy_and_society.html.
+It was available in July 2018 at https://archive.org/stream/MaxWeberEconomyAndSociety/MaxWeberEconomyAndSociety_djvu.txt.

 Wetherell Margaret (ed.).
 Theorizing Identities and Social Action.
 Basingstoke: Palgrave Macmillan, 2009.